 For some people, “portable” means being able to carry it, for others it means it has wheels and can be carted around.
 For me, I find I need to be able to carry it one handed and lift it into a vehicle, place it on a shelf or whatever easily.
 For me, the Titan is easier than the Patriot because it’s lighter per piece.

-For many people, the Patriot will suit there needs and that is great since the whole point of getting prepared is to get prepared to your own needs.
-For thousands of people I’ve worked within the last few years, the Titan is what they’ve been asking for.
+For many people, the Patriot will suit there needs and that is great since the whole point of getting prepared is to get prepared for your own needs.
+For thousands of people I’ve worked with in the last few years, the Titan is what they’ve been asking for.
 They want more power when they need it, but portable enough when they need to move it.

-The Patriot costs about $2,000 and the Titan only $500 more than that.
-In my opinion, the extra $500 far outweighs the Patriot since the Titan provides so much more capability, power, charge speed and all that I’ve previously mentioned.
+The Patriot costs about $2,000 and the Titan is not much more than that.
+In my opinion, the extra money far outweighs the Patriot since the Titan provides so much more capability, power, charge speed and all that I’ve previously mentioned.

 “If you fail to prepare, you prepare for failure.” ~Benjamin Franklin